DJopek/numerical-methods/README.md

 # numerical-methods-in-physics
-Learning numerical methods used in physics and solving physics problems with numerical approach
+Learning numerical mathematics and methods used not only in physics and solving physics problems with numerical approach.